cirrusidentity/ssp-proxy-tutorial/2_IdP_Setup/README.md

 in the tutorial is used for IdPs you trust.
 Similarily the `saml20-sp-remote.php` contains Service Providers you trust.

-TODO
+Edit the `saml2-idp-hosted.php` file and

+* set `auth` to the name of the authsource you created earlier
+* Enable sha256 for `signature.algorithm`
+* Enable *uri NameFormat* for attributes (the preferred option in most identity federations)

+The `cert` folder already contains the SAML signing keys for the IdP.
+This was done so the IdP metadata could be pre-registered with some service providers.

-# Look Around
+# Metadata

 If you are in the admin interface you can browse to [Federation tab](https://idp.tutorial.stack-dev.cirrusidentity.com/simplesaml/module.php/core/frontpage_federation.php) and see that there are two trusted SPs already configured and the metadata for your new IdP

-Where is that SP metadata configured?
-In this tutorial we are using the `php` formatted metadata contained in `idp/metadata/saml20-sp-remote.php`
+The trusted SPs were preconfigured for this tutorial and the `php` metadata is in `idp/metadata/saml20-sp-remote.php`

-## Metadata
+## Register Metadata

-Add metadata to SP from earlier
+Add the IdP metadata to the service provider you created earlier.

-TODO: add steps (maybe as details so people can click to drop down
+[View the IdP Metadata](https://idp.tutorial.stack-dev.cirrusidentity.com/simplesaml/saml2/idp/metadata.php?output=xhtml) and copy the `php` formated metadata from near the bottom and add it to the SP from part 1 ( `1_SP_Setup/sp/metadata/saml20-idp-remote.php`)

 ## Log In

-TODO: provice links to authenticate to the service SP from the tutorial and to TestShib SP.
+You can use your IdP to login.

+* Tutorial SP.
+[Test the SP's `default-sp` authsource](https://service.tutorial.stack-dev.cirrusidentity.com/simplesaml/module.php/core/authenticate.php?as=default-sp), pick your new IdP and authenticate as `student` or `employee`.
+* Test Shib.
+[Visit the test Shib SP site](https://sp.testshib.org/) and enter `https://idp.tutorial.stack-dev.cirrusidentity.com/simplesaml/saml2/idp/metadata.php` for the entityId.

 # Summary

-You've learned about setting up a service provider, adding metadata and testing authentication.
-In the next section you'll configure an IdP.
+You've learned about setting up an IdP and `exampleauth` In the next section you'll configure a Proxy.